tcolwell7/for_fun_weekly_projects/README.md

 I’m treating this year as a chance to practise the full analytical workflow:

--Finding or scraping data
+- Finding or scraping data
--Cleaning and validating it
+- Cleaning and validating it
--Understanding the schema
+- Understanding the schema
--Analysing and visualising
+- Analysing and visualising
--Writing up insights
+- Writing up insights
--Experimenting with new tools, packages, and techniques
+- Experimenting with new tools, packages, and techniques

 These projects range from small exploratory analyses to building pipelines or learning new libraries.